 Let's look at both sides of the paper check versus paycard debate.

 - Employees who lack a traditional banking relationship can use paycards to help avoid costs associated with check cashing.
-U.S. employees without bank accounts give an eye-opening $8 billion per year in fees to check-cashers, payday lenders and bill payers, according to the Brookings Institution.
+U.S. employees without bank accounts pay fees to check-cashers, payday lenders and bill payers.
 Paycards help employees avoid these type fees.

 - Unbanked employees may save time since their paycard is loaded directly by their employer, so they don't have to wait in long lines at the bank or check casher in order to have their money made available to them.
 Organizations also don't have to invest time and human resources into manually distributing paper checks on payday.

 - Employees can enjoy the benefits of using the pay card as a debit card, meaning they can use the card at point-of-sale machine, to withdraw money from ATMs, to pay bills online and more.
 Without pay cards, "unbanked" employees' options for paying bills are limited and may carry additional costs.

 Employees cannot legally be forced to receive their pay via paycard, according to the Consumer Financial Protection Bureau, which issued a 2013 letter telling employers it would use its enforcement powers to stop violations.
 Some workers, especially unbanked employees at fast food and retail chains, where paycards are often preferred by the organization, claim that their employers have forced them to receive their pay via certain paycards that bring high and hidden fees related to various uses of the card, according to Today.
 To avoid any problems, the National Consumer Law Center and the American Payroll Association have developed a series of best practices for employers offering paycards to unbanked employees.
 These best practices include:

 - Allowing these employees to access their full pay in cash without fees at least once per pay period.

 - Offering a payment card that's widely accepted.